 Oxford University Essay Prize

-Submissions for the Oxford University Prize for Eastern European Perspectives on Science, Theology and Humane Philosophy are invited from students and early career researchers at institutions in eligible Central and Eastern European countries.*
+Submissions are invited for the second Oxford University Prize for Eastern European Perspectives on Science, Theology and Humane Philosophy.

 ▪ Differences between scientific and non-scientific modes of enquiry;